 These biscuits are large—suitable to feed one person each on top of our beef casserole—but feel free to cut them any size you like if you are making them as a side dish.

-2 cups all-purpose flour
+- 2 cups all-purpose flour

 - 1 tablespoon baking powder

-1 tablespoon granulated sugar
+- 1 tablespoon granulated sugar

-1/2 teaspoon fine salt
+- 1/2 teaspoon fine salt

-1/4 teaspoonbaking soda
+- 1/4 teaspoon baking soda

-3/4 cup whole milk
+- 3/4 cup whole milk

-1 cup baked, mashed sweet potato (about 1 medium potato)
+- 1 cup baked, mashed sweet potato (about 1 medium potato)

 - 8 tablespoons unsalted butter (1 stick), frozen

-Heavy cream, for brushing the tops
+- Heavy cream, for brushing the tops

 - 1Heat the oven to 400°F and arrange a rack in the middle.
 Combine all dry ingredients in a large mixing bowl and set aside.
 In a separate large bowl, mix together milk and mashed sweet potato until evenly combined.

 - 2Grate frozen butter through the large holes of a box grater and toss with dry ingredients until butter is coated.
 Add milk mixture and mix lightly until dough forms a shaggy mass.

 - 3Turn out mixture onto a floured surface and knead just until it comes together.
 (The dough will not be smooth.)

 - 4Pat into a circle and use a floured rolling pin to roll dough to a thickness of about 3/4 inch.
 Using a 3-inch biscuit cutter, cookie cutter, or glass, cut the dough into rounds.
 Gather leftover dough into a circle, reroll, and cut until you have 8 large biscuits.

 - 5Place biscuits on a baking sheet, brush tops with heavy cream, and bake until the bottoms are golden brown, about 12 to 15 minutes.